-Lindsey Sullivan focuses her practice on securities enforcement matters, including representing investment advisers in connection with Securities & Exchange Commission examinations, investigations, and enforcement actions.
-Lindsey also has significant experience assisting companies in responding to a wide range of legal issues resulting from data security breaches, including responding to regulators and class action plaintiffs, as well as overseeing forensic investigations and preservation efforts.
-She has also assisted companies regarding compliance with anti-corruption laws and U.S. export control and economic sanction regulations.
+In addition, Lindsey has significant experience representing clients in complex commercial disputes and has assisted companies in responding to a wide range of legal issues resulting from data security breaches, including responding to regulators and class action plaintiffs, as well as overseeing forensic investigations and preservation efforts.

 Prior to joining the firm, Lindsey served as a law clerk to the Hon.
 Marvin E. Aspen of the United States District Court for the Northern District of Illinois.